onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The adjacent possible set and how it grows and what technology and innovation are and how they are just composition and recomposition and addition of new potentialities in the set of all adjacent potentialities.
 Intelligence is about the expansion of potentialities - it is about infinite potential and personal growth - we are all equal in our infinite ignorance
+    we should all know that we don't know
 What is the hitchhikers guide to the galaxy?
 How do we ask better questions?
 Better and more sophisticated than simply getting a number?
 How do we best answer the question “what should I do with my life?”

 What is the best pepper?
 Is this pepper good?
 Which curcumin to buy and why?